Russia Vows Response After Ukraine Fires Long-range US Missiles - UrduPoint

 "We will be taking this as a qualitatively new phase of the Western war against Russia.
 And we will react accordingly," Lavrov told a press conference at the G20 summit in Brazil.

-Ukrainian leader Volodymyr Zelensky accused G20 leaders at a summit in Brazil of failing to act over Putin's nuclear threats, saying the Russian leader had no interest in peace.
+Ukrainian leader Volodymyr Zelensky accused G20 leaders in Brazil of failing to act over Putin's nuclear threats, saying the Russian leader had no interest in peace.

+He later warned that Ukraine would lose the war if the United States cuts military funding to Kyiv.

+US President-elect Donald Trump is a vocal sceptic of the billions that the administration of Joe Biden has given to Ukraine since the Russian invasion began in 2022.

 Washington this week said it had cleared Ukraine to use ATACMS against military targets inside Russia -- a long-standing Ukrainian request.

+The United States will also soon provide Kyiv with antipersonnel land mines to shore up its defences against Russian forces, a US official said late Tuesday.

+The official said Washington has sought commitments from Ukraine to use the mines in its own territory and only in areas that are not populated in order to decrease the risk they pose to civilians.

-Russia said on Tuesday that Ukraine had used the missiles against a facility in the Bryansk region close to the border overnight.
+Russia said on Tuesday that Ukraine had used the ATACMS missiles against a facility in the Bryansk region close to the border.

 "At 03:25 am (0025 GMT), the enemy struck a site in the Bryansk region with six ballistic missiles.
 According to confirmed data, US-made ATACMS tactical missiles were used," said a defence ministry statement.